BeeLiked/db-ip-piwik/README.md

 This non-official DB-IP plugin adds an extra Location Provider to Geolocation, providing better accuracy for user location lookup in your Matomo (Piwik) visitor log.

 It uses the free API by default which allows a quota of up to 1000 requests per day.
-For more requests, a commercial DB-IP API Key must be purschased.
+For more requests, a commercial DB-IP API Key must be purchased.
 More details at: https://db-ip.com